Law Registrar: Law Student Registration

 Non-degree-candidate students who want to take courses for credit and receive grades must receive approval as described above.
 However, courses taken for credit prior to a student's admission into an LLM degree program may be applied toward that program only with the approval of the program director.
 In addition, courses taken for credit do not receive the one-third tuition auditor discount.
 GGU Law School alumni who want to take courses for credit as a non-degree-candidate student may consider applying for the Alumni Scholarship.

 Audit status is not available for GGU Law School degree-candidate students, with the exception of SJD students.
 However, the permission of the instructor is still required for SJD students to audit courses.
-SJD students may change to audit status by submitting a Schedule Change Request form by the last day of instruction for the term.
+SJD students may change to audit status by submitting a Registration Request form by the last day of instruction for the term.

 Priority registration is not available to non-degree-candidate students.
 See the Academic Calendar to determine when "special" registration begins.
 Non-degree-candidate students may not register online using GGU4YOU.
 Instead, they must submit Registration Request forms.